 The most spectacular long-distance ride in Ontario, Ride Lake Superior can be tackled in one epic 1,300-mile/2,080-km tour—half in the US, half in Canada—or in a variety of smaller trips.
-Make sure you give yourself enough time to really experience the natural splendor and local colour of this unique, epic motorcycle route.
+Make sure you give yourself enough time to really experience the natural splendour and local colour of this unique, epic motorcycle route.
 This isn't a ride that should be rushed.

 Lake Superior is the world's largest freshwater lake, and the sparsely populated region straddling Algoma Country and Northwestern Ontario offers many restorative sights for the weary city rider, with miles of mountains, forests and water.
 What sets Superior apart from the other great lakes is the distinctive topography, reminiscent of Highway 1 down the California coast.
-With towering quartzite cliffs on one side, the never-ending blue of the lake on the other, Highway 17 sweeps and climbs in a breathtaking roller coaster of curves.
+With towering quartzite cliffs on one side, and the never-ending blue of the lake on the other, Highway 17 sweeps and climbs in a breathtaking roller coaster of curves.

 Plan on spending a day or two in Thunder Bay to kick off or finish your journey—there are some amazing gems here.
 With its unique cultural history of Finnish and Polish settlers, it has some distinct traits that riders won't want to miss.